 Based in Nashville, the Society of St. Andrew Tennessee regional office (established in 2010) coordinates the state-wide Tennessee Gleaning Network, handles the placement and distribution of large loads with the Potato and Produce Project, and advocates on behalf of numerous hunger relief programs.
-Since SoSA began in 1979, it has distributed more than 14 million pounds of produce — or 42 million servings — to Tennessee communities experiencing hunger and poverty.

 How can I help?

 Through the Tennessee Gleaning Network, we coordinate volunteers across the state who enter fields and groves after farmers have finished harvesting and simply pick up the tons of good, nutritious produce left behind.
 This food is delivered to local food banks, pantries, soup kitchens, and other agencies to feed hungry people across the state.
 Society of St. Andrew makes all arrangements regarding the farmers, produce containers, and food distribution.
 All that volunteer gleaners need to do is show up.
 Most gleaning events take place in the morning, often on weekends, and last around 3-4 hours.
 Volunteer groups are encouraged to take food back to agencies or programs that they support in their local area.

 Our volunteers represent groups from various church denominations, synagogues, youth groups, corporate and civic organizations, individuals, and inner-city residents.
 People of all ages can glean.
 Gleaners should be able to bend over and should be able to bend and lift several pounds of produce.

 How can my congregation or faith community get involved?

 SoSA works to establish a community of love, and to support lives of service and action according to the Gospel witness.
 If you or your faith community are interested in receiving spiritual resources about hunger and hunger relief, or having a SoSA staff member speak at your congregation, contact our regional director.

 If I have food, how can I donate?